amgarton47/CS62data-structures/tools/README.md

        If there were compliation errors, you might want to edit the stuff in comple_error.json into the affected .autos files.

-    5. use the merge(socres.py program to transfer the .autos results from the autograder into more complete per-submission .json files.

 ## projects not covered by full autograder suites

-    4. run the compile_and_run.sh script (which will probably require a copy of either a generic or per-project report.sh script.
+    3. run the compile_and_run.sh script (which will probably require a copy of either a generic or per-project report.sh script.

        Again, te most common problems involve compilation errors or files that students moved to a different place in the hierarchy.
 I make notes of these (for point deductions) but then fix them so that testing can continue.

        The resulting .auto reports will only cover whether or not the resulting projects built and ran.
 All additional scoring will be done manually.

-    5. You have a decision to make on how you want to do the rest of the
-       scoring:
+## manual grading

+    4. Editing score information into a JSON file is both brittle (e.g. missed commas or quotes) and time consuming.
+It is therefore recommended that the manual grading (rubric items not assessed by JUnit test cases) be done in a spreadsheet.

-       5a) use the auto2csv.py program to create a spreadsheet for all of the submissions, and do the remainder of the grading on the spreadsheet.
+       * use the json2csv.py program to create a (csv) spreadsheet for all of the non-autograder items in all the submissions.

-	   When you are done, use the csv2json.py program to produce the per-submission .json files.
+       * use your favorite spreadsheet program to assign scores for those items.

+## final per-submission comments and reporting

-       5b) use the merge_scores.py to create a preliminary .json file from each of the autograder-produced .auto files.
+    5. Use the merge_scores.py program to transfer results from the

-       Either way, you can continue by directly editing the per-submission .json files.
-Editing JSON files is error prone (commas, quotes, and braces matter), but makes it possible for you to provide detailed comments.
+       <student>.autos files and the non-autograder-item spreadsheet
+       into <student>.json files.

+    6. Edit the comments in the <student>.json files to explain non-autograder point deductions.

 ## final report generation